 Buenos Aires – As anyone who eats a lot of Chinese food knows, there’s a big difference in the “plating style” between most Chinese (and many other Asian cuisines) food, and most Western food.
 Chinese dishes tend towards food that’s already cut into bite-sized pieces, saving the need of a knife, making the use of chopsticks easier (discounting those of you who think chopsticks are the devil’s work and just can’t get the hang of them), and, often meaning presentations that are essentially heaps of jumbled food.
 The “pretty” comes from the mix of colors, and also from the touches of decoration that often surround the food, but aren’t necessarily meant to be eaten.
 Western food often goes to the opposite extreme – food is served in large portions, requiring surgical portioning on your own plate using knife and fork, and is, especially these days, often presented so that the main component of the dish is the part made to look pretty.
 There’s an old rule in Western style cooking of not putting anything on the plate that isn’t meant to be eaten.
 My experience with Chinese restaurants here has been the lesser of both worlds – food cut up and ready to eat, heaped on the plate, and nothing to pretty it up.
 I was quite happy to have this carrot rose on my plate yesterday.
 It brought a smile to my face.

-Victor and I were eating at Shi Yuan, Tagle 2531, here in Barrio Norte [This place closed in late 2014.], a place he’s been telling me about for months and somehow we never got to.
+Victor and I were eating at Shi Yuan, Tagle 2531, here in Barrio Norte [This place closed in late 2014.
+The owners/chef reopened a new place called Beijing, in Palermo.], a place he’s been telling me about for months and somehow we never got to.
 He eats there on a regular basis, enough so that they welcome him by name when he walks in.
 No mean feat in a Chinese restaurant, where a large percentage of the customers are Chinese, and which looks like it could be in the heart of Chinatown, Anywhere.
 Brightly lit, tables divided into sections by low wooden rails (I see that in many Chinese restaurants around the world and think… hmm… does it really make the sections feel more private?
 Isn’t it just a waste of space?
 Who knows, but it’s common enough that I think of it as a classic Chinese restaurant design).
 There’s a small rock waterfall near the entrance, various colorful knickknacks hanging here and there, a fan of peacock feathers filling a large part of one wall, and Chinese Opera music playing in the background.

 We started off with a selection of appetizers.
 A couple of Tarta de Nabo or turnip cakes – sesame crusted buns filled with a mix of tender turnip mixed with turnip greens, and spiced with an elusive mix of sesame oil, soy, and something else that I couldn’t quite get.
 Really quite good, and I’ve mentioned before that I like turnips and have been steadily disappointed by the tasteless, watery presentations of them here.
 I could go back for a plate of these – and at 1 peso, they’re hard to beat!
 Victor asserted that the Empanadas Chinas a la Plancha, or potstickers, at Shi Yuan are the best in the city, and I’d be hard pressed to disagree with him.
 Not that I have any reason I’d want to.
 Filled with pork, ginger, and scallions, and cooked perfectly so that they weren’t greasy at all, and served up with an excellent soy and vinegar dipping sauce.